About

-Hey there ๐ I’m Chris (aka metachris) - a software builder, collaborator, and dad of two, working remotely from Austria.
+Hey there ๐ I’m Chris, aka metachris - a software builder who loves collaborating, dad of two, working remotely from Austria.

 What I’m About